thor314/obsidian-setup/Getting Started with Obsidian.md

     - Automatically update internal links - Obsidian can track links between files, and update links when you change title names.
 In a file, try typing the filename of another filename inside \[square brackets\] to link between files.
     - Default location for new attachments set to *In the folder specified below: `media`*; storing all media in one location is convenient for avoiding clutter in your directories.
 I have also excluded the media folder from appearing in search results.
 - **Appearance:**
-    - Minimal is a popular theme with a [plugin to tweak](obsidian://show-plugin?id=obsidian-minimal-settings) elements of the appearance, like coloring headers differently.
+    - Minimal is the most popular Obsidian theme and it is good.
+They maintain a [plugin to tweak](obsidian://show-plugin?id=obsidian-minimal-settings) elements of the appearance, like coloring headers differently.
 [Hider](https://obsidian.md/plugins?id=obsidian-hider) is also useful for hiding unwanted UI elements.
     - The native fonts are fine.
 I like custom fonts.
-I use [Fira Code](https://github.com/tonsky/FiraCode) for a monospace font, and I use [Karla](https://fonts.google.com/specimen/Karla) and [Atkinson](https://brailleinstitute.org/freefont) for system and text fonts.
+I use [Fira Code](https://github.com/tonsky/FiraCode) for a monospace font, and I lately like [Cantarell](https://fonts.google.com/specimen/Cantarell), [Karla](https://fonts.google.com/specimen/Karla) and [Atkinson](https://brailleinstitute.org/freefont) for system and text fonts.
 If you want to font-dive, check out [nerdfonts](https://www.nerdfonts.com/).
 You may have to reload before Obsidian recognizes your fonts.[^1]
-        - (jump to the end of this footnote by moving the cursor over the footnote and pressing Alt-f.
-Then press Alt-f again to jump back.)
+        - *jump to the end of this footnote by moving the cursor over the footnote and pressing Alt-f.
+Then press Alt-f again to jump back.*
+    - If you ever want to make one-off tweaks to your Obsidian display, you can add your own CSS snippets at `.obsidian/snippets/your_snippet.css`.
+This vault comes with short two examples.
-- **Hotkeys** - There's a lot to unpack here, but the default keybinds are basically okay.
-I install [Smarter Markdown Hotkeys](obsidian://show-plugin?id=obsidian-smarter-md-hotkeys) and [Hotkeys++](obsidian://show-plugin?id=hotkeysplus-obsidian) to upgrade to the editing defaults.
+- **Hotkeys** - This vault is my template vault for setting up new vaults.
+The keybindings in this vault are my preferred defaults; Your Mileage May Vary.
+I install [Smarter Markdown Hotkeys](obsidian://show-plugin?id=obsidian-smarter-md-hotkeys) and [Hotkeys++](obsidian://show-plugin?id=hotkeysplus-obsidian) to upgrade a few editing keybinds.

 #### Core Plugins
   We'll run through the plugins Obsidian ships with.
 Some are good, others are outclassed by existing community plugins.
-- **Audio recorder** - Record audio and save in a note; I don't use this.
+- **Audio recorder** - never used, record audio and save in a note
 - **Backlinks** - Show what other notes link to this note; great for knowledge-graphing
+- **Bookmarks** - never used.
+I prefer to just create hotkeys to open my most important files.
+- **Canvas** - never used, like a mood board for your notes
 - **Command Palette** - Good command selector, use often with ctrl-P.
 - **Daily Notes** - If you intend to journal but not do weekly/monthly/quarterly/yearly notes, Daily Notes is good enough.
 If you do want to do those things, use [Periodic Notes](obsidian://show-plugin?id=periodic-notes) instead.
-- **File Explorer** - I prefer [File Tree](obsidian://show-plugin?id=file-tree-alternative), which is more compact.
-However, I rarely use the explorer or tree to select files, preferring to open files with search.
 - **File recovery** - Great file backup, takes snapshots of the vault every $N$ minutes for file recovery.
+- **Files** - I prefer [File Tree](obsidian://show-plugin?id=file-tree-alternative), which is more compact.
+However, I rarely use the explorer to select files, preferring to open files with search.
-- **Format converter** - for migrating from another app.
+- **Format converter** - never used, built for migrating from another app
-- **Graph View** - If using Obsidian for knowledge-basing, Graph view is occasionally useful, but mostly eye-candy.
-There are many adjacent plugins, we'll get to those in part 3.
+- **Graph View** - Graph view is mostly eye-candy
-- **Note composer** - I would rather just copy paste than have hotkeys to break notes into parts.
-There's a popular community plugin to power this feature up called [Note Refactor](obsidian://show-plugin?id=note-refactor-obsidian), but I don't use it.
+- **Note composer** - never used.
+Commands for breaking notes into parts.
+I just copy-paste.
+There's a popular community plugin to power this feature up called [Note Refactor](obsidian://show-plugin?id=note-refactor-obsidian), but I haven't used it.
 - **Outgoing links** - Show the outgoing links from the open file in the right sidebar.
 I don't use it often.
-- **Outline** - See the outline of a long note in the right sidebar, not often used.
+- **Outline** - See the outline of a long note in the right sidebar, only useful for really long notes, like this one.
 - **Page preview** - Hover a link to see the first few lines, Wikipedia style.
 Great feature.
+- **Properties view** - never used; note metadata appearance plugin that I didn't like
-- **Publish** - Premium feature, still very bare-bones as of December 2023, but okay for demo-ing your knowledge vault online, but not for cheap.
+- **Publish** - Premium feature, still very bare-bones as of December 2023, okay for demo-ing your knowledge vault online (not for cheap).
 - **Quick Switcher** - Outclassed; I use [quick switcher++](obsidian://show-plugin?id=darlal-switcher-plus) to search for notes, subheadings and more.
 - **Random note** - never used
-- **Search** - Good.
-Search through your vault for stuff.
-[Omnisearch](obsidian://show-plugin?id=omnisearch) is a search power-up.
+- **Search** - Vault-wide search.
+Slight preference for [Omnisearch](obsidian://show-plugin?id=omnisearch) for vault search and in-file search, but don't de-activate, as other plugins rely on Search.
 - **Slash** - I prefer to use command palette.
 - **Slides** - Never used, but hypothetically for making presentations from markdown.
-- **Starred** - I prefer to set hotkeys with [Hotkeys for specific files](obsidian://show-plugin?id=obsidian-hotkeys-for-specific-files) for my most used files.
 - **Sync** - Premium feature for $100/year to sync files across devices; there are community plugins if you'd like to avoid the fee and sync via dropbox or git repos.
-- **Tags** - Disabling the tags plugin doesn't disable tags, only the right-sidebar tags interface.
-Plays nicely with the [Tag Wrangler](obsidian://show-plugin?id=tag-wrangler), which adds tools to manage tags.
+I buy it.
+- **Tags View** - See all your tags.
+[Tag Wrangler](obsidian://show-plugin?id=tag-wrangler) provides tools for renaming, merging, toggling and searching for tags from the tags pane.
 - **Templates** - Create notes from templates, but very limited fields to template.
 [Templater](obsidian://show-plugin?id=templater-obsidian) is the powered up version of Templates.
 - **Unique note creator** - Create random hashes for note prefixes in the Zettelkasten style".
 I don't use this.
 - **Word count** - Show the word count at the bottom, nice to have.
 [Better word count](obsidian://show-plugin?id=better-word-count) eclipses this by updating the word count when you select a section of text.
 - **Workspaces** - I don't use this, but workspaces can be used to open a specific set of pages.
-Useful for systemically returning to a set of notes.
+Maybe useful for systemically returning to a set of notes.
 [Workspaces Plus](obsidian://show-plugin?id=workspaces-plus) enhances the workspace workflow.
 - **Community Plugins**: See [[#Part Three All the plugins]].

 ## Part Two: Workflows